BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^5]: **Why Passport and Seed Tool?** We choose Passport and Gordian Seed Tool as second-generation signing devices that have fully integrated backup mechanisms: Passport to MicroSD, Seed Tool to iCloud.
 We've thus combined the protection against SPOC implicit in an airgapped design  with the protection against SPOF supported by a backup that the user doesn't have to think (much) about.
 Caveats: Foundation Devices is a patron of Blockchain Commons.
 This likely impacted our familiarity with the device, but didn't impact our decision to choose it as the best signing device for this scenario.
 The Gordian Seed Tool is a reference app created by Blockchain Commons.

 [^6]: **Locale Security.** Obviously, the more secure locations are, the better.
 Optimal setup would be to have a robust Home Safe and two safety deposit boxes in banks in two widely separated locales.
 However, we expect most people will choose their locales as home, bank, and work; or else as home, work, and family/friend home.
 The most important factor for the overall security of your scenario may not be physical security of the locale, but instead geographical separation, ensuring that no single disaster such as an earthquake or wildfire and no single event such as a war or civil unrest, could easily compromise two locales.
+Social separation is also a crucial factor.
+You don't want to choose two locales that are held by family members, coworkers, or some other social group that could either collude or suffer a mutual accident.

 [^7]: **Why Isn't Security the Biggest Factor?** No single locale should have enough information to access your funds in an unlocked way.
 Your home is the biggest danger because it holds two keys, but they should both be locked, either by PIN or biometrics.
 Each other locale holds at most one and a third keys, the full key being locked.